Kwanelehadeb/AWS-Re-Start-Journey/About Me.md

-I'm Kwanele (they/them).
+I'm Kwanele.
 I want to be a software developer and I'm working on learning the tools and practices needed to build reliable, user-centered applications.

 ## Current role & focus
 - Role: Aspiring software developer